 Photo by Maddisen V. on Unsplash

 In Belmont Park, you can ride a rollercoaster, play games of skill or rent surfboards to jump in the ocean.
-We rented bikes here because that too wasn’t available during the time we visited the campground.
-The boys already had theirs so we joined them as I rode down memory lane with them, pointing out the various apartments that I had lived in or visited with friends when I lived here when I was in college.
-It was a super fun day and I even reached out to my college friend, Laura, who still lives in the area and she rode down for a quick hello.
+We rode the bikes we had rented at the campground down the Mission Beach boardwalk and Memory Lane, with me pointing out the various apartments that I had lived in or visited with friends when I lived here while going to college.
+It was a super fun day, and I even reached out to my college friend, Laura, who still lives in the area, and she rode down for a quick hello.

 When You Go

-The warm, breezy summers and moderate winters give San Diego weather a Mediterranean climate.
-The coldest month is in February but temps don’t usually dip below 50.
-The straightest route from Downtown Los Angeles to Campland on the Bay is about 115 miles and takes about two and a half hours to arrive but you know LA traffic so check your favorite traffic app before you head out and remember if you’re towing a multi-ton trailer it’ll take longer because you can’t speed like you normally might.
+The straightest route from Downtown Los Angeles to Campland on the Bay is about 115 miles and takes about two and a half hours to arrive but you know LA traffic so check your favorite traffic app before you head out and remember if you’re towing a multi-ton trailer, it’ll take longer because you can’t speed like you normally might.

 Campland on the Bay Rates